About

 Indigenous Candidates

-We offer you the opportunity to self-identify and be considered under the Indigenous Student Admissions Policy for the School of Rehabilitation Therapy.
-We will treat your decision whether to apply through this process confidentially.
-No student’s application will be disadvantaged if they identify as Indigenous.
+We offer you the opportunity to be considered under the School of Graduate Studies’ Indigenous Student Admissions Regulation.
+We will treat your decision to apply through this process confidentially.
+No student’s application will be disadvantaged by identifying as Indigenous.
 We are committed to providing a safe, respectful and supportive learning environment for all students.

-If you are interested, complete and self-identify through the ORPAS application.
-In addition, email the Admissions Coordinator for Occupational Therapy or email the Admissions Coordinator for Physical Therapy to confirm your desire to be considered under the Queen’s School of Graduate Studies Indigenous Student Admissions Regulation.
-Within this email, we ask that you also include a brief statement (e.g., 1 or 2 short paragraphs) describing your motivation for pursuing a career in OT or PT, and your connection to your community and/or Indigenous identity.
+If you are interested, complete and identify through the ORPAS application.
+In addition, email the Queen’s Admissions Coordinator for Occupational Therapy to confirm your desire to be considered under the Queen’s School of Graduate Studies Indigenous Student Admissions Regulation.

-Every year, we designate 4 spots per program for eligible Indigenous students who apply to the Queen’s OT and PT programs through this process.
+Every year, we designate 3 spots per program for Indigenous students who apply to the Queen’s OT and PT programs through this process.
 Unused spots in any given year will revert to the general applicant pool.

 Students With Disabilities